Manny27nyc/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/managing_identity_provider_configuration/configuring_an_openid_connect_idp.md

 ---
 title: Configuring an OpenID Connect IdP
-linkTitle: Configuring an OpenId Connect IdP
+linkTitle: Configuring an OpenID Connect IdP
-description:
+description: How to configure an OpenID Connect Identity Provider for the Platform.
 weight: 10
 date: 2021-08-12
 ---